ccnmtl/compiled3/content/articles/a-leaflet-solution.md

     alt="Snapshot of the old virtual slides website." >}}

-The Histology and Pathology lab manuals are two of our static sites that until recently were using Webscope to view these massive aperio slides.
+The Histology and Pathology lab manuals are two of our static sites that until recently were using Webscope to view these massive Aperio slides.
 These worked out pretty well but ran using Flash.
 As you know, Flash is no longer supported in major browsers so we had to come up with a quick solution for the upcoming semester.